My Friend from India

-My Friend from India is a 1927 silent film comedy directed by E. Mason Hopper and starring Franklin Pangborn and Elinor Fair.
+My Friend from India is a 1927 American silent comedy film directed by E. Mason Hopper and starring Franklin Pangborn and Elinor Fair.
 It was produced by DeMille Pictures and distributed by Pathé Exchange.

 A previous film of this story was made in 1914 by the Edison Company.

-Prints survive at the Library of Congress and UCLA Film & TV Archive.
+Prints survive at the Library of Congress and UCLA Film & Television Archive.